A Gentile Declaration- Rahab (Joshua 2)

 Pray:

-Thank God for His mercy and grace towards all who put their faith in Jesus.
+Thank God for his mercy and grace towards all who put their faith in Jesus.